Msa360/fidal/README.md

 using tcp/ip to transfer data over network

+see [docs/headers.txt](docs/headers.txt) to understand the protocol

 ## todo:

 - transfer progress bar
 - encryption
 - passwords to connect to servers
-- .fidalignore file to make certain files unavailable
+- add .fidalignore file functionality to protect certain files